۴ý

 • Students are responsible for understanding loan terms and conditions, including interest rates, fees and repayment options.

-Understanding the principles of financial literacy is critical during your time as a student and can affect your life years after.
+Understanding the principles of financial literacy is critical if you take out loans for college because it can affect your life years after.
 Loans are a legal obligation for college students, and failing to repay them can have serious consequences.
 Therefore, it’s essential to only borrow what you need, to understand your rights and responsibilities and to take your loan obligations seriously.
 The less you borrow now, the less you’ll have to repay after school.
 A thoughtful borrowing plan can set you up for a successful financial future.

 Portrait of Cassidy Horton